quii/lol-notes/lost-games.md

 - Picked Hwei blind, but saw double ADC so needed range

-Bebe played with some restraint for crab, very good bebe Mid gapped.
+Bebe played with some restraint for crab, very good bebe

+Mid gapped.
 Did more roaming than maybe i normally would, but it worked out well, got a big lead early from them

+### Game 2

+Champ select
+- quii support filled.
+Saw heimer mid and figured, needed some dmg, poro rated seraphine high
+- Dan went sej, we had fiora, not much to go on